-If you need to cry the poisonous pain out of your system before you can begin to heal and move on, this YouTube video of Andrea Bocelli and Sarah Brightman singing “Time to Say Goodbye” might help.
+If you need to cry the poisonous pain out of your system before you can begin to heal and move on, this beautiful song about saying goodbye might help.
 Although most of it is in Italian, it’s easy to imagine the words or you can fill in your own to fit your situation.
-Please let me know if this video goes dead here.

 Maintaining an accurate perspective is crucial.
 It’s easy for us to feel sorry for ourselves and fall victim to negative thoughts about the future.
 But there are alternatives.